Victor Mancha: Dead-End Kids

 After escaping Iron Man and S.H.I.E.L.D., Nico makes a decision to make a deal with Kingpin, which disgusts Victor.
-In a twisted turn of events, the Runaways end up time-displaced in 1907 New York.
-It is during this period where Victor meets Lillie "the Spieler" McGurty, a girl who can fly to the sound of music.
+The Runaways end up time-displaced in 1907 New York.
+It is during this period where Victor meets Lillie McGurty, a girl who can fly to the sound of music.
 While separated from Nico, Victor bonds with Lillie's carefree spirit.
 A short time later, he has a dream of kissing Lillie.
 Nico, understanding her relationship with Victor is deteriorating, backs off and allows Victor to initiate a relationship with Lillie, who agrees to return to the present with the Runaways.
-Right before the Runaways board the time machine that takes them home, Lillie changes her mind and decides to stay instead, due to fear of jumping into the future.
-Klara Prast takes her place instead, arriving with the Runaways in the present.
-Although the Runaways do not know, Lillie is still alive, regretting her decision.
+Right before the Runaways board the time machine that takes them home, Lillie changes her mind and decides to stay behind.

-The Runaways come under attack when a group of Majesdaneans arrive on Earth to capture Karolina.
-In the end, the team is overpowered, but Xavin transforms into Karolina and takes her place as a prisoner of the Majesdaneans.

 Avengers A.I.

 Following the Age of Ultron storyline, Victor Mancha joins up with Hank Pym's Avengers A.I. alongside Monica Chang, Vision (his older "brother"), and a reprogrammed Doombot.
 During one mission he sacrifices himself to save a server containing an A.I. civilization.
-The team later discovers he is alive inside a server called The Diamond when he sends Morse code to Pym that says "Fruit Loops", a cereal he hates, which Pym interprets as he is still alive.
-Victor finds allies against the rogue A.I.
-He and the Avengers are saved when Monica Chang cuts off the virus by preventing the execution of a rogue LMD.
+The team later discovers he is alive inside a server called the Diamond.

 Vision

 Some time later, Victor moves in with Vision after getting an internship in Washington, D.C.
 It is later revealed that Victor is actually acting as an undercover agent for the Avengers, with orders to spy on Vision and his family due to their increasingly erratic behavior.
-It is revealed via flashbacks that during his time with the Runaways, Victor had secretly developed an addiction to Vibranium, which for him acts similar to narcotics used by humans.
+It is revealed via flashbacks that during his time with the Runaways, Victor had secretly developed an addiction to Vibranium, which for him acts similarly to narcotics used by humans.
 After using the Vibranium in a special piano given to Vision by Black Panther, Victor misjudges the strength of his powers and accidentally kills Vision's son, Vin.
-Captain America arrests him, but Vision defeats the Avengers to reach his cell.
-Vision is unable to kill Victor, but Victor's cybernetic heart is ripped out of his body by Vision's wife Virginia—killing him.
-With his final thoughts, he is at peace, knowing that he "will never be Victorious."
+Vision's wife Virginia kills Victor in retaliation.